May 29 - June 7, 2026

 Sankofa: Origins & reflection

-Journey along Ghana’s scenic coastline toward Cape Coast, pausing at Assin Manso, the hallowed site of the Last Bath.
-Here, enslaved Africans were forced to cleanse before their final march to the coast.
-The visit provides space for reflection on history and resilience.
-In the afternoon, take part in a traditional Akan naming ceremony, a symbolic homecoming ritual that restores ancestral identity and belonging for members of the Diaspora.
-The day concludes with check-in at an oceanfront resort in Elmina, where evening reflections connect the experience to themes of identity, heritage, and leadership.
+Travel along Ghana's coastline to Assin Manso, the site of the Last Bath, where enslaved Africans were forced to cleanse before their final march to the sea.
+The visit invites honest reckoning with history and the resilience it produced.
+In the afternoon, participate in a traditional Akan naming ceremony, a symbolic homecoming that restores ancestral identity.
+The day ends at an oceanfront resort in Elmina, where evening reflection connects heritage to the work of education leadership.

 Day 4 - June 1